jeffhowarth/cartographic-modeling/src/problems/area.md

 ### __Reflection__

-Please think about these two questions:
+Please think about these three questions:

 1. How many cutters do we have in this solution?
 2. How does the total area reported in this solution compare to previous?